bureau14/qdb-api-nodejs/README.md

     npm install
 ```

-You will then find a qdb.node file which is the quasardb addon.
+You will then find a qdb.node file which is the quasardb addon in `build/Release`.

 ## Introduction